-If you’re a yacht engineer and you’re fed up of facing questions from your fellow crew, about why the water tastes funny or why the water is leaving marks after cleaning or even if you’ve had to explain to your captain why a piece of equipment has faltered, its time to think about installing a marine water softening system.
+If you’re a yacht engineer and you’re fed up of facing questions from your fellow crew about why the water tastes funny, or why the water is leaving marks after cleaning, or even if you’ve had to explain to your captain why a piece of equipment has faltered, it may be time to think about installing a marine water softening system.

 Limescale is formed when hard water (water which has a high mineral content) leaves behind deposits, which builds up on a surface.
 Once this scale becomes attached to something it's very difficult to remove it.

 Limescale can cause problems for all sorts of marine appliances that has liquid passing through it.
 Furthermore the scale and bacteria can also stick to basins, bath tubs and tiles in bathrooms and to pots, pans, glasses and dishware in the galley, making a stewardess’s and chef’s job more difficult.
 Once the scale deposits itself on a surface, getting it off can be a challenge.

 Any system which hard water passes is also liable to be damaged and eventually will have to be replaced far sooner, because of the mineral deposits left behind.
 The appliances that sustain the most damage tend to be saltwater cooling systems, diesel fuel piping systems; reverse osmosis and freshwater systems.

 Preventing limescale build up in pipes